 WebEOC is a web-based crisis management system developed to improve coordination and communication of organizations, agencies, and assets while planning for, responding to, or recovering from man-made and natural disasters.
 WebEOC is the State's official emergency management software system.
-All 82 Counties, the Mississippi Band of Choctaw Indians (MBCI), State and Federal agencies, and approved non-governmental emergency management partners (NGOs) use it to monitor and manage activities before, during, and after an emergency or disaster.
+All 82 Counties, the Mississippi Band of Choctaw Indians, state and federal agencies, and approved nongovernmental emergency management partners use it to monitor and manage activities before, during, and after an emergency or disaster.

-5.2.7 Homeland Security Information Network (HSIN)
+5.2.7 Homeland Security Information Network

-The Homeland Security Information Network (HSIN) is the Department of Homeland Security's official system for trusted sharing of Sensitive But Unclassified information between federal, state, local, territorial, tribal, international, and private sector partners.
-Mission operators use HSIN to access Homeland Security data, send requests securely between stakeholders, manage operations, coordinate planned event safety and security, respond to incidents, and share the information they need to fulfill their missions and help keep their communities safe.
-The HSIN network is MEMA's primary information sharing and situation room platform.
+The Homeland Security Information Network is the Department of Homeland Security's official system for trusted sharing of Sensitive But Unclassified information between federal, state, local, territorial, tribal, international, and private sector partners.
+Mission operators use Homeland Security Information Network to access Homeland Security data, send requests securely between stakeholders, manage operations, coordinate planned event safety and security, respond to incidents, and share the information they need to fulfill their missions and help keep their communities safe.
+The Homeland Security Information Network network is MEMA's primary information sharing and situation room platform.

-5.2.8 Emergency Management Assistance Compact (EMAC)
+5.2.8 Emergency Management Assistance Compact

-EMAC is an all-hazards - all disciplines mutual aid compact that serves as the cornerstone of the nation's mutual aid system.
-EMAC offers assistance during governor-declared states of emergency or disaster through a responsive, straightforward system that allows states to send personnel, equipment, and commodities to assist with response and recovery efforts in other states.
-EMAC resources deploy through the state emergency management agencies of their respective states, allowing for a coordinated deployment.
-Deployments are coordinated with the federal response to avoid duplication and overlap; EMAC Articles of Law provide Tort Liability Protections, Workers Compensation, License Reciprocity, and a standardized reimbursement process.
+The Emergency Management Assistance Compact is an all-hazards - all disciplines mutual aid compact that serves as the cornerstone of the nation's mutual aid system.
+The Emergency Management Assistance Compact offers assistance during governor-declared states of emergency or disaster through a responsive, straightforward system that allows states to send personnel, equipment, and commodities to assist with response and recovery efforts in other states.
+Emergency Management Assistance Compact resources deploy through their respective state emergency management agencies, allowing for a coordinated deployment.
+Deployments are coordinated with the federal response to avoid duplication and overlap; Emergency Management Assistance Compact Tort Liability Protections, Worker's Compensation, License Reciprocity, and a standardized reimbursement process.